CR3Swapper/bluepill/README.md

-# bluepill

-Taking the easy way out, choosing to ignore the harsh reality and live in blissful ignorance.

-### when in doubt, print it out
+# when in doubt, print it out

 debug print of vmcs control fields after reserved bits are set high and low.